tuburolandjoshua-ops/GitHub_Seminar/README.md

      You can also mention hobbies — it makes your profile feel human. -->

 ## About me

+I’m continuously learning new tools and technologies, working on personal and academic projects, and looking for opportunities to grow as a developer.
+My goal is to become a well-rounded software engineer who can contribute to innovative projects, particularly those that leverage AI to make a meaningful impact.

 - 🎓 Studying BSCS at AUF
 - 💻 Currently learning GitHub